mrkrosenberg/bootstrap/readme.md

 You'll always want to follow this format - Bootstrap does a lot of fancy math to the margins based on the parent container, so skipping one of the above 3 elements will result in columns that overlap or spill out of their containers.

+##Bootstrap Sandbox (10 min)

 Fork this repo and look at the `sample-project` directory - inside is a sample HTML page with a proper grid system set up.
 Squish the screen and see how the grid breaks to work on smaller screens!
-Take some time to play with the values.
+Let's take some time to play with the values.
+We'll be adjusting the two values in the columns - the grid size, an d

-Bootstrap's grid system is based on the idea that a page layout for any given screen size is represented with 12 fluid **columns**.
-Columns are always horizontally contained in **rows**, which in turn are contained inside of the previously mentioned `container` (container > row > column).
-But why 12?

-#### 12 is the best number
+#### Grid sizing

-12 is divisible by 2, 3, 4, and 6 (meaning we can have columns that are: half-width, third-width, quarter-width, and sixth-width aka 50%, ~33.3%, 25%, and ~16.7%):
+Why 12?
+For starters, 12 is divisible by 2, 3, 4, and 6 (meaning we can have columns that are: half-width, third-width, quarter-width, and sixth-width - aka 50%, ~33.3%, 25%, and ~16.7%):

-    12/2  = 6
-    12/3  = 4
-    12/4  = 3
-    12/6  = 2
-    12/12 = 1

     6 + 6                                           = 12
     4 + 4 + 4                                       = 12